 MA in Bespoke Footwear Biomechanics (De Montfort University)

-Introduction to Gait Analysis CPD Course (& extensive gait analysis experience)
+Introduction to Gait Analysis (& extensive gait analysis experience) (Sports Therapy UK)

 England Athletics Assistant Coach